 I wanted to uncover how small- and mid-sized companies — companies that have a marketing budget, but not a vast one — grow remarkable brands.
 I didn’t care how Apple, Nike, or Starbucks grew their brands.
 I wanted to understand what mid-market companies were doing to stand out.

 During the research process, it became very clear: it’s no accident that some brands are better than others.

 The companies that grow the best brands are the best marketers:

 The companies with the most remarkable brands are compelled.
 There’s something baked into the organization’s DNA to make the brand stand out.

-Usually this energy and drive starts with the founder.
-The founder took Dr. Seuss’s quote to heart, and breathed it into the organization.
+Usually, this energy and drive start with the founder.
+The founder took Dr. Seuss’s quote to heart and breathed it into the organization.
 Why fit in when you were born to stand out?